giantswarm/docs/src/content/getting started/observe-the-platform-metrics-and-logs/_index.md

 ---
-title: Observe how your app is performing
+title: Observe your clusters and apps
-description: Check your app metrics and logs with the platform built-in observability tools.
+description: Check cluster and app metrics and logs with the observability tools provided with the Giant Swarm platform.
 weight: 70
 last_review_date: 2024-04-05
 owner: